Alaa-ElHusseiny/AMIDEAST_Educational_Platform/README.md

 The AMIDEAST Educational Platform

 ## Features
-1- Designed and implemented an Educational platform using Python and Tkinter framework.
+1- Designed and implemented with my team an Educational platform using Python and Tkinter framework.

 2- The Platform has 4 Educational sections: English, Programming, Environment, and Embedded Systems.